GaijinEntertainment/daScript/doc/getting_started.md

 ## Prerequisites

-We are going to need git, cmake, vscode and a compiler for your platform.
+We are going to need git, cmake, vscode and a C++ compiler for your platform.

 ## Build the compiler